cefore

 Parameter Description

--o Retrieve content from the publisher’s cache instead of from the transit router’s cache.
+-o Retrieve content directly from the publisher app instead of from the in-network router’s cache.
 If the publisher is unknown (for example, the route is disconnected or the publisher is down), content cannot be retrieved.

 chunk Specify the number of chunks to get.
 The application terminates when it receives the specified number of chunks.